ucsf-wynton/wynton-website-hpc/docs/hpc/index.md

 **NEWS**: (_For upcoming and current incidents, see the [Status](/hpc/status/index.html) page_)

+2025-12-01: No new Protected accounts are commissioned and existing Regular accounts can no longer be changed to Protected accounts.

 <!--
 2025-09-31: GPU compute nodes are now reserved for GPU tasks.
 Non-GPU jobs, that is, jobs that do not request `-q gpu.q`, will no long end up on a GPU compute node.
 This removes the risk of CPU-only jobs starving out GPU jobs.
 -->